Quintessentially middle-class and very English, "Jerusalem" is also held dear in other backgrounds and cultures. From 2016.

 "Jerusalem" has become a quintessentially middle-class and very English song, but it is held in the hearts and memories of people from different backgrounds and cultures.

-There is a bit of cricket - Aggers discusses England's stunning and unexpected victory in the 2005 Ashes.
-Jerusalem reminds of that extraordinary summer.
+There is a bit of cricket - commentator Jonathan Agnew (Aggers) discusses England's stunning and unexpected victory in the 2005 Ashes.
+Jerusalem reminds him of that extraordinary summer.

-We hear from Pamela Davenport, the daughter of a man who felt that the words of Jerusalem highlighted inequality in society; lack of money prevented him fulfilling his academic potential and he died in a care home that didn't care well enough for him.
+Pamela Davenport is the daughter of a man who felt that the words of Jerusalem highlighted inequality in society; lack of money prevented him fulfilling his academic potential and he died in a care home that didn't care well enough for him.

 Susanne Sklar - a scholar of William Blake - discusses the inspiration behind the words of the poem.
 Probably, she says, he wrote them while awaiting his trial for sedition; he was in trouble for fighting with a soldier who had urinated in his garden.